Your Calls For Unity Are Divisive As F*ck

 But it doesn’t have to be this way.

 As was recently noted by attorney and activist, Marbre Stahly-Butts, “Unity is not the objective; freedom is.”
-If progressives and liberals want to quell divisiveness within the ranks, they need to start examining themselves, not their detractors.
+If progressives want to quell divisiveness within the ranks, they need to start examining themselves, not their detractors.
 Radicals are NOT slowing liberals down.
 It’s the other way around.
 Sometimes the enemy of my enemy is still my enemy.
 Liberals need to stop looking at themselves as inherently good, and begin reflecting on the ways they’re inherently oppressive.

 If progressives want to quell divisiveness within the ranks, they need to start examining themselves, not their detractors.